 Some components only have a few options, and others may have many.
 Because components typically have pre-configured defaults that are commonly used, then you may often only need to configure a few options on a component; or none at all.

 Configuring components can be done with the Component DSL, in a configuration file (application.properties|yaml), or directly with Java code.

-Where you find yourself configuring the most is on endpoints, as endpoints often have many options, which allows you to configure what you need the endpoint to do.
-The options are also categorized into whether the endpoint is used as consumer (from) or as a producer (to), or used for both.
+Typically, you want to configure endpoints, as endpoints often have many options, which allows you to configure what you need the endpoint to do.
+These endpoint options are also categorized according to the type of endpoint:

 Configuring endpoints is most often done directly in the endpoint URI as path and query parameters.
 You can also use the Endpoint DSL as a type safe way of configuring endpoints.